Use who's when you mean who is or who has, and whose otherwise.

 Who's the actress in Out of Africa?

-The easiest way to explain whose is to say that you use it whenever it would be wrong to say who is.
+The easiest way to explain whose is to say that you use it whenever it would be wrong to say who is or who has.
 For example:

 Is he the guy whose tie was red?